De-Backer/UWRFinder/README.md

 ## License

-This code is released under the License.
+This code is released under the GNU GENERAL PUBLIC LICENSE License.